Mary Archer: Personal life

-She married Jeffrey Archer in July 1966, having met him at Oxford University, where he had been studying for a diploma in education.
-They have two children: William Archer (born 1972), a theatre producer, and James Archer (born 1974), a financial advisor and businessman.
+She married Jeffrey Archer in July 1966, whom she met at Oxford University when he was studying for a diploma in education.

-The Archers live in the Old Vicarage, Grantchester, near Cambridge.

 In the summer of 1974, the Archers were struck by a financial crisis when Jeffrey lost over £400,000 in a bad investment.
 Faced with the threat of bankruptcy, the Archers were forced to move out of their large house in The Boltons.
 Mary took up a teaching post at Cambridge University which, together with her husband's eventual success as a novelist, saved them from financial ruin.

-In 1987 she gave evidence at the High Court in a libel case brought by her husband against the Daily Star newspaper, which had correctly reported that Jeffrey had hired a sex worker, with whom he had sexual intercourse.
+In 1987 she gave evidence at the High Court in a libel case brought by her husband against the Daily Star newspaper, which had correctly reported that he had hired a sex worker, with whom he had sexual intercourse.
 In 2001, when Jeffrey Archer was prosecuted for having committed perjury and for perverting the course of justice in the 1987 trial, she appeared at the Old Bailey as a defence witness.
 Jeffrey Archer was subsequently convicted and imprisoned for perjury and perverting the course of justice.
 The trial judge, Mr Justice Potts, questioned the veracity of Lady Archer's evidence, suggesting that she too had perjured herself.
 However, no further action was taken.

-In 2003, she sued her former personal assistant, Jane Williams over her breach of confidentiality.
+In 2003, Lady Archer sued her former personal assistant, Jane Williams over her breach of confidentiality.
 Archer was granted a permanent injunction against Williams plus £2,500 damages, for her claim she misappropriated confidential documents about the Archer family, and had contracted the sale of the personal information to the media which was then published by the Sunday Mirror newspaper.
-Williams had taken Lady Archer to an industrial tribunal on a complaint of unfair dismissal.
-The complaint was dismissed by the panel in 2002.
+Williams had previously taken Archer to an industrial tribunal on a complaint of unfair dismissal; the complaint was dismissed by the panel in 2002.
+Lady Archer underwent major surgery for bladder cancer in 2011.

-Between 1991 and 1999 she sat on the council of The Cheltenham Ladies' College.

-In 2011 she said she had recently undergone major surgery for bladder cancer.
+Lord and Lady Archer live in the Old Vicarage, Grantchester, near Cambridge, and have two children: